-Why business leaders must align IT strategy with business strategy
+Why business leaders must align their IT strategy with their Business Strategy

-This divided approach, by both the business as a whole and by IT, is counterproductive and usually only serves to increase the disconnect between the two.
+This is often because IT is seen as a separate entity.
+One where technology drives investments, instead of the business’ own aims and objectives.
+This divided approach, by both the business as a whole and by IT, is counterproductive.
+And usually only serves to increase the disconnect between the two.

 - IT departments do not have a clear understanding of what is important to the business

 - Leadership don’t understand the value of IT